5um4n7h/WindowsOptimizer/README.md

 Current Goals
 1. Need to fecth the startup apps
 2. Disabling all of them, except essential apps (ex Windows Security)
+3. Need to convert this bat file to exe, to achieve this CI/CD pipeline running on master branch might be good option.